 We bet you thought Turkey, and Istanbul in particular, was strictly a summer destination, right?
-You’re not too far off of course, Turkey is rather delicious in summer.
+You’re not too far off, of course, Turkey is fantastic in summer.
 However, it becomes very hot.
 Sweltering more like.
 Which is not great if you’re standing in queues waiting to see sights like the Hagia Sophia.

 In spring and autumn, this is not a problem.
 The months of April, May, September and October are still pleasantly warm.
 As such, it’s the ideal time to visit Turkey’s vast array of ancient sites like the Temple of Artemis, Mount Nemrut and more.
 Up until March, it can be quite nippy, especially towards the interior around Cappadocia.
 Happily, the snowy landscapes are gorgeous and the accommodation venues in the vicinity geared for cold weather.
 But from April onward, it’s all about the thaw and blossom, with spring festivals in abundance.

 Speaking of spring festivals, there’s a bunch of fun stuff going on in Turkey during the shoulder season months.
 In springtime, this includes the International Istanbul Tulip Festival, as well as the International Film Festival.
 The film festival is a showcase for the region’s art-house filmmakers.
 As for the tulip show, it’s just utterly mesmerizing.

 Did you know?
 The cultivation of tulips originated in Turkey during the reign of the Ottoman Empire.